Haruto69/Smart-appliance/README.md

 - 💻 Web interface for turning individual devices ON/OFF
 - 💡 One-click control to switch all lights ON or OFF
 - 📜 Logging of failed login attempts with timestamps
-- 🧪 Mock GPIO support for development on non-Raspberry Pi devices
 - 🔌 Clean modular code for easy customization

 ---